P is for Poetry

-Her Primary Poetry programme is now present in three schools and themes explored have included, festivals and celebrations, forgiveness and compassion, the roles of women and social movement.
-Her work has led to John Donne Primary School winning the National CLiPPA Poetry Award and continuing success in LAMDA’s accreditation exams with learner's passing with merits or distinctions.
+The programme is currently present in three schools in Southwark, where she delivers in-class poetry sessions every week to classes from Nursery and Early Years to Key Stages 1 and 2.
+Her work has led to John Donne Primary (the very first school in her programme) winning the National CLiPPA Poetry Award and all of her schools continuing their successes in LAMDA’s accreditation exams with learner's passing with merits or distinctions.

 "[Naomi's poetry programme] has been inspirational throughout the school.
 Poetry is now held in high regard, pupils have a repertoire of poems they know by heart and the increased confidence in speaking and using complex language is very evident in pupils' own use of language.
 Seeing boys from Year 6 having the courage to stand in front of their peers individually and recite a poem which moves us all is a powerful event.
 Naomi has taken the idea and run with it so that it exceeds our expectations and enriches the whole school."

-Evelyn Holdsworth - Headteacher, John Donne Primary School
+Evelyn Holdsworth - CEO, Communitas Education Trust (formerly Headteacher, John Donne Primary School)